Updated May 2023

 If you're taking electrician training, or about to begin an apprenticeship, these are 8 essential safety measures to know and respect.

 1. Don't touch someone who's been electrocuted!

 It's natural to want to reach out and assist a friend who has been shocked or burned by electricity.
 But remember: the body is a conductor.
 If you touch someone who is being electrocuted, the current will travel into your body and you'll both be in trouble.

 The first thing you should do is turn off the main power source, and then call 911 for emergency assistance.
 If you know CPR, you can begin working on the individual while waiting for the ambulance.

 Can't turn off the power source?
 Push the person away from the contact with a non-conducting material—like wood or plastic.

 2. Know your Electrical Code

-If you take electrician training in Canada, you will definitely spend time learning about the Canadian Electrical Code (CEC).
+If you take electrician training in Canada, you will spend a lot of time learning about the Canadian Electrical Code (CEC).
 Its purpose is to protect electrical workers and make electrical installations and equipment safer.